-1 Goal Name AH 1 - Housing Rehabilitation Goal Description Maintain and preserve the existing affordable housing stock, including single family residences owned and occupied by lower-income households, multi-family units at risk of loss to the market, and housing in deteriorating or deteriorated lower income neighborhoods
+1 Goal Name AH 1 - Housing Rehabilitation Goal Description Maintain and preserve the existing affordable housing stock, including single family residences owned and occupied by lower-income households, multi-family units at risk of loss to the market, and housing in deteriorating or deteriorated lower income neighborhoods 2 Goal Name AH 2 - Code Enforcement Goal Description The Code Enforcement Division of the Police Department enforces the City's municipal codes, laws and regulations for the abatement of substandard housing conditions and zoning violations, and the abatement of abandoned, dismantled, or inoperative vehicles and blight issues as defined as the physical and economic conditions within an area that cause a reduction of, or lack of, proper utilization of that area.
+3 Goal Name H2 - Services for Homeless (Non-Shelter Related) Goal Description Reduce the incidence of homelessness and assist in alleviating the needs of the homeless.
+Expand existing prevention services including emergency rental assistance, case management, housing search assistance, legal assistance, landlord mediation, money management and credit counseling.

-2 Goal Name AH 2 - Code Enforcement Goal Description The Code Enforcement Division of the Police Department enforces the City's municipal codes, laws and regulations for the abatement of substandard housing conditions and zoning violations, and the abatement of abandoned, dismantled, or inoperative vehicles and blight issues as defined as the physical and economic conditions within an area that cause a reduction of, or lack of, proper utilization of that area.
-3 Goal Name H2 - Services for Homeless (Non-Shelter Related) Goal Reduce the incidence of homelessness and assist in alleviating the needs of the homeless.
-Description Expand existing prevention services including emergency rental assistance, case management, housing search assistance, legal assistance, landlord mediation, money management and credit counseling.
 4 Goal Name CD-1 General Public Services Goal Description Ensure that opportunities and services are provided to improve the quality of life and independence for lower-income persons, and ensure access to programs that promote prevention and early intervention related to a variety of social concerns.
 5 Goal Name CD-2 Non-Homeless Special Needs Population Goal Description Ensure that opportunities and services are provided to improve the quality of life and independence for persons with special needs, such as frail elderly, disabled persons, battered spouses, abused children, persons with HIV/AIDS, illiterate adults and migrant farm workers.
 6 Goal Name CD-3 Youth Goal Description Increase opportunities for children/youth to be healthy, succeed in school and prepare for a productive adulthood.
+7 Goal Name CD- 4 Fair Housing Goal Description Continue to promote fair housing activities and affirmatively further fair housing to eliminate discrimination in housing choice in Pittsburg.
+8 Goal Name CD-5 Tenant/Landlord Counseling Goal Description Support the investigation and resolution of disagreements between tenants and landlords and to educate both of their rights and responsibilities, to help prevent people from becoming homeless and to ensure fair housing opportunity.
+9 Goal Name CD-6 Economic Development Goal Description Reduce the number of persons with incomes below the poverty level, expand economic opportunities for very-low and low-income residents, and increase the viability of neighborhood commercial areas.

-7 Goal Name CD-6 Economic Development Goal Description Reduce the number of person with incomes below the poverty level, expand economic opportunities for very-low and low-income residents, and increase the viability of neighborhood commercial areas.
-8 Goal Name CD-7 Infrastructure/Public Facilities Goal Description Maintain quality public facilities and adequate infrastructure and ensure access for the mobility impaired by addressing physical access barriers to public facilities.
-9 Goal Name CD-8 Administration Goal Description Support development of viable urban communities through extending and strengthening partnerships among all levels of government and the private sector, and administer federal grant programs in a fiscally prudent manner.
-10 10 Goal Name H 1 - Shelter for Homeless Population Goal Description Assist the homeless and those at risk of becoming homeless by providing emergency, transitional, and permanent affordable housing with appropriate supportive services.
-11 Goal Name AH-3 Increase Affordable Supportive Housing Supply AH-3 Increase Affordable Supportive Housing Supply Goal Description Expand housing opportunities for persons with special needs, including seniors, persons with disabilities, persons with HIV/AIDS, veterans, and the homeless, by increasing appropriate and supportive housing.
+10 10 Goal Name CD-7 Infrastructure/Public Facilities Goal Description Maintain quality public facilities and adequate infrastructure and ensure access for the mobility impaired by addressing physical access barriers to public facilities.
+11 Goal Name CD-8 Administration CD-8 Administration Goal Description Support development of viable urban communities through extending and strengthening partnerships among all levels of government and the private sector, and administer federal grant programs in a fiscally prudent manner.
+12 Goal Name H 1 - Shelter for Homeless Population Goal Description Assist the homeless and those at risk of becoming homeless by providing emergency, transitional, and permanent affordable housing with appropriate supportive services.